 The initial pre-test may be brought forward as the pre-test for subsequent POPs or another pre-test may be administered for subsequent POPs to ensure correct placement in the program; however, it is recommended that programs use other forms of assessment (rather than a second pre-test) to provide the desired diagnostic information.
-Administering a second pre-test may result in issues with both student performance and assessment data.
-See specific explanations of the potential problems in our guidance document, 2017-2018 Focus on the Future.
+Administering a second pre-test may result in issues with both participant performance and assessment data.

 Initial placement for a program year may be set using any subject area of pre-tests given.
-Programs will select which subject area a student will be tracked, and this will determine the Initial Entering EFL which the student will be reported in on the EFL-based NRS tables.
+Programs will select which subject area a participant will be tracked, and this will determine the Initial Entering EFL which the participant will be reported in on the EFL-based NRS tables.
 The EFL for initial placement is locked in upon assignment to ensure accurate data reporting.
-Programs are not required to track the student in the lowest EFL.
-EFL gains can be based on any subject area, not only the one in which the student is leveled.
+Programs are not required to track the participant in the lowest EFL.
+EFL gains can be based on any subject area, not only the one in which the participant is leveled.
 Programs are not required to post-test in all pre-tested subject areas.